• Menu

 Begin by thinking about what is creating the most stress in your life.
 It may be more than one thing but try and figure out the number one stressor.
 Sometimes understanding the cause of your stress helps to better manage and reduce stress.

 If possible, try to avoid or limit the stressor (sometimes this is not possible) or simply find healthy ways to cope with the stress.
-Some women cope with stress by drinking alcohol, smoking cigarettes or taking drugs, which can hurt mom and baby.
+Some women cope with stress by drinking alcohol, smoking cigarettes or marijuana or taking drugs, which can hurt mom and baby.
 Here are several healthy ways to deal with stress that you can try:

-Exercise
+1. Exercise

 Exercise in pregnancy is a great way to release frustration and get your mind off of what is stressing you out.
 When you exercise your body releases endorphins (known as the feel-good hormones).